ember-learn/cli-guides/guides/advanced-use/blueprints.md

 #### addBowerPackageToProject

-Installs a Bower package or dependency into the client application
+Installs a Bower package or dependency into the client application.
+Bower is a package manager that is [no longer recommended for new projects](https://bower.io/), however you may find this hook used in older addons.

 #### addPackageToProject

-Installs a NPM package or dependency into the client application
+Installs an npm package or dependency into the client application

-Each of the hooks return a promise, so they are all thenable.
+Each of the hooks return a promise, so they can all be chained with `.then()`.
 The following is an example of each of these:

 ```js
 // blueprints/ember-cli-x-button/index.js